hexfellow/canopen_402_control_tutorial/README.md

 1 start
 ```

-Now you can see a lot of data of `0x381`, TPDO2 if Node1.
+Now you can see a lot of data of `0x381`, TPDO2 of Node1.
 But candump is not very straight forward to read.
 So we have a small helper program to read the data.

 Just run `cargo run --release -- -c can0` (Replace can0 with your can interface name), and this very easy program will start interpreting the data in i32 format.